rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Heroku Deployment

+- Before deploying to heroku there are few things to have ready ElephantSQL Database url,SECRET_KEY variable(genrate key different from provided one),CLOUDINARY_URL variable(after logging in the cloudinary website copy the 'cloudinary url' from your account dashboard as value of variable )
+- Create env.py(root level of your project) this file contains above mentioned variables in a form of:
+    -  os.environ['DATABASE_URL'] = 'value of ElephantSQL Database url'
+    -  os.environ['SECRET_KEY'] = 'value of secret key'
+    -  os.environ['CLOUDINARY_URL'] = 'value of 'cloudinary url' from your account dashboard'

 1. First, sign up or sign in to your Heroku account.
 Next, create a new app from the Heroku dashboard.
     <details><summary>See Image</summary>